ARISE-Initiative/robosuite/docs/modules/devices.md

 # Devices

 Devices are used to read user input and collect human demonstrations.
-Demonstrations can be collected by either using a keyboard or using a [SpaceNavigator 3D Mouse](https://www.3dconnexion.com/spacemouse_compact/en/) with the [collect_human_demonstrations](robosuite/scripts/collect_human_demonstrations.py) script.
+Demonstrations can be collected by either using a keyboard or a [SpaceNavigator 3D Mouse](https://www.3dconnexion.com/spacemouse_compact/en/) with the [collect_human_demonstrations](robosuite/scripts/collect_human_demonstrations.py) script.
 More generally, we support any interface that implements the [Device](device.py) abstract base class.
 In order to support your own custom device, simply subclass this base class and implement the required methods.

 ## Keyboard